ivantqge/diffusionpolicy/README.md

-# Diffusion Policy with Push-F Task
+# Diffusion Policy with Push F Task

 Cloned repo from https://github.com/real-stanford/diffusion_policy/ to add a Push F task on top of the pre-existing Push T task.